patlaka/Minecraft-Website/README.md

 Purpose: Post announcements for users to see as well as allow users to create accounts that will be automatically added to whitelist on the server.

+See Issues for a list of tasks yet to be added

 ### Author(s):
  * Tony Grosinger